-3.2 Graph-based Clustering
+3.2.
+Graph-based Clustering

-Given the ability to £nd a prevalent subgraph pattern in a larger graph and then compress the graph with this pattern, iterating over this process until the graph can no longer be compressed will produce a hierarchical, conceptual clustering of the input data.
-On the i^{th} iteration, the best subgraph S_i is used to compress the input graph, introducing new vertices labeled S_i in the graph input to the next iteration.
-Therefore, any subsequently-discovered subgraph S_j can be de£ned in terms of one or more S_i , where i < j.
-The result is a lattice, where each cluster can be de£ned in terms of more than one parent subgraph.
-For example, Figure 2 shows such a clustering done on a DNA molecule.
-Subdue £nds substructures S_1 (C-N) and S_2 (C-C) during earlier iterations, which are used in later iterations to discover substructures S_3 (S_1 - S_2) and S_4 (S_2 -O).
-Subdue can then discover the bottom-left substructure S_5 (O- S_2 - S_3 -O) in terms of previously discovered substructures.
-See [13] for more information on graph-based clustering.
+Given the ability to find a prevalent subgraph pattern in a larger graph and then compress the graph with this pattern, iterating over this process until the graph can no longer be compressed will produce a hierarchical, conceptual clustering of the input data.
+On the t^h iteration, the best subgraph S_i is used to compress the input graph, introducing new vertices labeled S_i in the graph input to the next iteration.
+Therefore, any subsequently-discovered subgraph S_j can be defined in terms of one or more S_i , where i < j.
+The result is a lattice, where each cluster can be defined in terms of more than one parent subgraph.

+Figure 2.
+Example of Subdue's clustering (bottom) on a portion of DNA (top).